Start a Plastic Sheets Trading Business in Dubai

 Dubai's position as a global logistics and manufacturing hub makes it one of the most strategically advantageous locations in the world to trade plastic sheets and related materials.
 Whether you are an entrepreneur entering the plastics supply chain for the first time or an established distributor seeking a regional base, Dubai offers the infrastructure, regulatory environment, and market access to support a profitable operation.

-This guide covers everything you need to know about launching a plastic sheets trading business under activity code 4752.99 at Dubai South Business Hub Free Zone, from licence scope and setup costs to compliance requirements and market opportunity.
+This guide covers everything you need to know about launching a plastic sheets trading business under activity code 4752.99 at Dubai South Business Hub Free Zone, from license scope and setup costs to compliance requirements and market opportunity.

 Why Dubai Is Ideal for Plastic Sheets Trading